oesmith/ralio/README.md

         Open a story, defect or task in a web browser

         start <item>
-        Set a task or defect state to in-progress and assign it to you
+        Set a task, defect or story state to in-progress and assign it to you

         finish [options] <item>
-        Set a task or defect state to completed and assign it to you
+        Set a task, defect or story state to completed and assign it to you

         abandon <item>
-        Set a task or defect state to defined and clear the owner
+        Set a task, defect or story state to defined and clear the owner

         block <item>
-        Set a task or defect state to blocked
+        Set a task, defect or story state to blocked

         unblock <item>
-        Set a task or defect state to unblocked
+        Set a task, defect or story state to unblocked

         current
         Show your current tasks and stories